-Laura Botts is the History Subject Librarian.
+Laura Botts is the History Subject Librarian and is based at the Tarver Library (Macon).
 She provides research support for students enrolled in History classes as well as History majors and minors.
 She will also be glad to answer your questions about research, instruction, or the library’s collections.
 You can contact Laura by phone or e-mail, or visit her in person at the Tarver Library.

 Need help citing sources?
 If you're using MLA, APA, or Chicago style, check out the guide from OWL at Purdue for help formatting your citations.
-You can also bring your reference list to the Ask Jack desk, and a librarian will check your citations.
+You can also bring your reference list to the Ask Jack desk (Tarver), and a librarian will check your citations.

 Need help framing a research question or thesis statement?
 The University of Iowa has an easy-to-follow guide.

 These are selected databases related to history topics.
 For additional resources, see the A to Z database list.

 America: History and Life (EBSCO) - A comprehensive bibliography of articles on the history and culture of the United States and Canada from prehistory to the present.
 Offers abstracts and citations for articles in roughly 1,800 journals published worldwide in history, related humanities, and the social sciences.
 Includes citations to book and media reviews from approximately 140 major journals of American history and culture and relevant dissertations from Dissertation Abstracts International.